stepga/godible/README.md

 ## TODOs

+* save player state in /perm/godible-data/state.json
+  * survives reboot
+  * re-save once a minute
+  * embed _recalculate_ (or something similar) button in site to generate a sqlite db with all elements

+* save track json in /perm/godible-data/tracks.json
+  * if existent upon start: load this json instead of creating the track list again

+* do not use golang templating but print the table via js
+  * get tbodies[] data periodically from API
+  * generate tbody html via template literals for each tbody data (see https://stackoverflow.com/questions/66246946/how-to-fill-html-with-local-json-data)
+  * add hash to each tbody https://stackoverflow.com/a/7616484
+  * if tbody id not ex. or hash differs -> replace

 * web interface
   * table format for track
     * add onclick events for basename to play the tracks (killer feature ;-))